-Healthcare Connections has two streams:
+Healthcare Connections has the following streams:

 Health Systems: Put your healthcare skills to use in healthcare administration, pharmaceuticals, clinical research and other fields.